My first steps in computing were, I suspect, similar to many others in my peer group:

 To say that my life has been shaped by games would be something of an understatement.

-There are lots of games in this house, of one kind or another.
+There are lots of games, computers and consoles in this house, of one kind or another.
 I'd played 'Diablo' since launch, went out especially to buy 'Diablo II' on release.
-I played it almost constantly in the last few months of my first pregnancy and beyond, and when my son got past the sleepless nights and I really began to appreciate the benefits of early nights my gaming waned for the first time in over 20 years.
+I indulged almost constantly in the last few months of my first pregnancy and beyond, and when my son got past the sleepless nights and I really began to appreciate the benefits of early nights my gaming waned for the first time in over 20 years.

 Until, that is, 'World of Warcraft' came along.